How does an approved writer get addresses from Slack via Abby the Bot?

 If you are using Slack on a phone or tablet

-4. Slack will display a screen that says, “Message Abby
+- Slack will display a screen that says, “Message Abby”

 If you are using Slack on a laptop or desktop or on the web

-How do I request addresses from Abby Email?
+How do I request addresses from Abby using Email?

 Abby can now give addresses via email!

-1. Type HELLO in the email body (You can leave the Subject Line empty, as Abby has been trained to ignore it)
+- Type HELLO in the email body (you may leave the Subject Line empty, as Abby has been trained to ignore it; do not include any other text in the body of the message)